-The mix of butter, almond meal and powdered sugar results cookies with wonderful texture and flavor.
+The mix of butter, almond meal and powdered sugar, creates cookies with wonderful texture and flavor.

 * Powdered sugar is made of very finely ground sugar mixed with a bit of cornstarch.
 It gives the cookies their delicate, crispy texture.
 Don’t be tempted to replace it with regular sugar.

-* The cookies can be kept in an airtight container for up to a week.
+* The dough, wrapped with wax paper and in plastic bags, can be kept in the freezer for up to a month.
+The baked cookies can be kept in an airtight container for up to a week.